 Healthcare organizations are deploying LLMs in clinical scribing, triage, diagnostic support, patient communication, and revenue cycle — without the governance infrastructure that should accompany them.
-Aggi Technologies and ARIA are built to close that gap.
+The teams running them detect plenty; the gap is between detection and the documented, defensible action that follows.
+Aggi Technologies and ARIA are built to close that gap — fast enough for clinical operations, structured enough for FDA, OCR, and the Board.

 In 2007, a Veterans Administration research grant worth $80 million was cancelled.
 Not because the science failed.
 Because the participating institutions — brilliant researchers at premier medical centers — could not share patient context data in a way that was simultaneously secure, HIPAA-compliant, and ethically defensible.